asucsepicsprojects/ecmo-bridge/README.md

 ## Important Note

 This project is proudly part of the EPICS initiative at Arizona State University (ASU).
-It is being actively developed by the Automated Medical Resource Allocation Team, aiming to revolutionize how medical resources are managed and allocated in critical care scenarios.Test
+It is being actively developed by the Automated Medical Resource Allocation Team in collaboration with Mayo Clinic of Phoenix, aiming to revolutionize how medical resources are managed and allocated in critical care scenarios.